darshan-hpc/darshan/darshan-util/pydarshan/README.rst

     pip install darshan

-For alternative installation instructions and installation from source refer to :doc:`install`.
+For alternative installation instructions and installation from source refer to <docs/install.rst>

 Testing